intuosol/widget_snippet/README.md

 Widget Snippet provides multiple ways to display your widgets:

-- `WidgetSnippet()`: Renders the widget and its code directly within the current UI (inline display)
+- `WidgetSnippet()`: Renders the widget and its code inline

-- `WidgetSnippet.showModal()`: Automatically chooses between popup dialog or bottom sheet based on screen size
+- `WidgetSnippet.showModal()`: Calls `showPopup()` if the screen width is greater than 600px, otherwise `showBottomSheet()`

-- `WidgetSnippet.showBottomSheet()`: Shows a bottom sheet containing the widget preview, code snippet, and action buttons
+- `WidgetSnippet.showBottomSheet()`: Shows a bottom sheet containing the widget preview, code snippet, and download zip button.

+  - `DisplayMode` defaults to `DisplayMode.column`.

-- `WidgetSnippet.showPopup()`: Displays the widget and code in a popup dialog
+- `WidgetSnippet.showPopup()`: Shows a centered dialog containing the widget preview, code snippet, and download zip button.

+  - `DisplayMode` defaults to `DisplayMode.row` if the screen width is greater than 800px, otherwise `DisplayMode.tabbed`.

 - `WidgetSnippet.showFullScreen()`: Navigates to a full-screen page displaying the widget and its code

+  - `DisplayMode` defaults to `DisplayMode.tabbed` if a widget is provided, otherwise `DisplayMode.column`.

+**The default display mode can be overridden by setting the `displayMode` property in the `WidgetSnippetConfig`.**

 ## Customization